 Additional Cash and Medical Assistance (CMA) resources promote integration and community awareness of refugee resettlement in Minnesota.
-This includes public engagement activities, community presentations and consultation, and publication of data and research related to impact of refugees in the state.
-In the next year, the Resettlement Programs Office will initiate contracts with local resettlement affiliates to capitalize on increased community interest in refugee resettlement programing by supporting community engagement programming at local agencies through CMA funding to support outreach and engagement activities with Minnesota residents.
+This includes public engagement activities, community presentations and consultation, development and distribution of print/web-based materials, publication of data and research related to impact of refugees in the state, and training on communication strategies for intended impact.
+In the next year, the Resettlement Programs Office will initiate contracts with local agencies to capitalize on increased community interest in refugee resettlement programing by supporting programming at local agencies through CMA funding to support outreach and engagement activities with Minnesota residents.
+Various trainings, seminars, and meetings are hosted by the Resettlement Programs Office each year to promote collaboration, inclusion, awareness, and enable consultation across the state and included in estimated costs for FY20.

 Local administrative services also includes the maintenance and ongoing development of data systems to support the reporting requirements of the program.
-This includes both personnel and hardware expenses.
+This includes both personnel and hardware expenses associated with significant data system development to bring the system in line with program and reporting changes.
 This year the office will continue to work on development of a localized analysis of the return on investment of refugee resettlement to Minnesota through internal and external analysis of available data.